 To pay more than minimum wage or not to pay more than minimum wage?

 That can be a common question for small business owners as they’re looking to add new employees to their team, but are nervous about straining their company’s wallet.
-According to the recent Small Business Success Study, 81% of small business owners do decide to go above and beyond when it comes to wages.
+But some small business owners do decide to go above and beyond when it comes to wages.

 1. It’s Good Advertising